On this page:

 Your application should address all relevant objectives in the planning scheme including:

-Your application will need to demonstrate that the proposed development meets the State policy in clause 13.02-1S.
+Your application will need to demonstrate that the proposed development meets the state planning policy for bushfire in Clause 13.02-1S.

 Key objectives and strategies are: